growilabs/growi-docs/docs/en/admin-guide/management-cookbook/ldapandkeycloakgroupsync.md

   - username
   - Email

-2. Access the group management page (`/admin/user-groups`) in the GROWI administration page and configure settings in the "External Group Management" under the "Keycloak" tab.
+2. Access the group management page (`/admin/user-groups`) on the GROWI administration page, and configure settings under the "Keycloak" tab in the "External Group Management".

 The required input fields are as follows: